Ukraine leader pledges push for victory on war anniversary

 There were concerns that Russia might unleash another barrage of missiles against Ukraine to pile yet more sadness on the day.

-Mercifully, air raid alarms did not sound overnight in the capital, Kyiv, and dawn broke quietly.
+Mercifully, air raid alarms did not sound overnight in the capital, Kyiv, and the sad morning started quietly.

 Tributes to Ukraine’s resilience flowed from overseas.
 The Eiffel Tower in Paris was among monuments illuminated in Ukraine's colors — yellow and blue.